 Nucleosynthesis studies of XRBs are computationally challenging due to short characteristic timescales and high peak temperatures.
-The large number of nuclear species and extensive reaction networks (several thousand nuclear processes) required to describe the $rp$-process and $\alpha p$-process in H- and He-rich mixtures accreted onto the surface of a neutron star further increase the computational complexity.
-Since full reaction networks coupled to multizone hydrodynamic models remain computationally prohibitive~\citep{Parikh2013}, onezone post-processing~\citep{Parikh2008} or onezone ~\citep{Cyburt2016} calculations are often adopted as practical alternatives for comprehensive studies.
+The large number of nuclear species and extensive reaction networks (several thousand nuclear reactions) required to describe the $rp$-process and $\alpha p$-process in H- and He-rich mixtures accreted onto the surface of a neutron star further increase the computational complexity.
+Since full reaction networks coupled to multizone hydrodynamic models remain computationally prohibitive~\citep{Parikh2013}, onezone post-processing~\citep{Parikh2008} or onezone~\citep{Cyburt2016} calculations are often adopted as practical alternatives for comprehensive studies.

-In this work, the onezone post-processing method was adopted using the WinNet code.
+In this work, the onezone post-processing method is adopted using the WinNet code.
+The NucNet Tools~\citep{Meyer2007} and the SkyNet code~\citep{Lippuner2017} are also used to cross-check the results.
 The network consists of 686 nuclides, from hydrogen to $^{136}$Xe, and includes more than 8,000 reactions.
-Among these, 1,711 forward reactions—$(p, \gamma)$, $(p, \alpha)$, $(\alpha, p)$ and $(\alpha, \gamma)$—were varied, and the corresponding inverse rates were calculated via detailed balance, whereas all other reactions remained unchanged and were adopted from REACLIB v2.2~\citep{Cyburt2010}.
-For the temperature-independent Monte Carlo method, these reactions were randomly sampled using lognormal multiplicative factors around their REACLIB median (recommended) rates.
-For the temperature-dependent Monte Carlo method, they followed the median rates and associated uncertainties from STARLIB v610~\citep{Sallaska2013}.
-Thus, each of the reactions was independently perturbed according to a lognormal distribution based on its REACLIB or STARLIB rate.
-A detailed description of the sampling procedure is presented in Section~\ref{sec:Monte Carlo Sampling Strategy}.
+Among these, 1,711 forward reactions—$(p, \gamma)$, $(p, \alpha)$, $(\alpha, p)$ and $(\alpha, \gamma)$—are varied, and the corresponding inverse rates are calculated via detailed balance, while all other reactions remain unchanged and are adopted from REACLIB v2.2~\citep{Cyburt2010}.
+In particular, the $3\alpha$ rate is not varied, as varying it by a factor of 10 would lead to unphysical results~\citep{Parikh2008}.
+For the temperature-independent Monte Carlo method, these reactions are randomly sampled using lognormal multiplicative factors around their REACLIB median (recommended) rates.
+For the temperature-dependent Monte Carlo method, they follow the median rates and associated uncertainties from STARLIB v610~\citep{Sallaska2013}.
+Thus, each of the reactions is independently perturbed according to a lognormal distribution based on its REACLIB or STARLIB rate.
+A detailed description of the sampling procedure is presented in Section~\ref{subsec:Monte Carlo Sampling Strategy}.

-Although~\citet{Parikh2008} performed preliminary Monte Carlo studies with 1,000 trials and found that increasing the number of trials to 10,000 did not reveal additional correlations, we further extended our simulations to 100,000 trials per model and run.
+Although~\citet{Parikh2008} conducted preliminary Monte Carlo studies with 1,000 trials and found that increasing the number of trials to 10,000 did not reveal additional correlations, we further extended our simulations to 100,000 trials per model and run.
 This allows investigation of rare tail events and improves statistical reliability.